what-is-time/what-is-time.github.io/_posts/2018-09-02-Opening-pandoras-box.md

 I am skeptical of [Gibbs](https://en.wikipedia.org/wiki/Entropy_(statistical_thermodynamics)#Gibbs_entropy_formula) and [Boltzmann](https://en.wikipedia.org/wiki/Entropy_(arrow_of_time)) entropy because it pre-supposes an 'arrow' of time.

 I am looking for a first principles approach.
 Tabula rasa.
 Maybe assuming that time has an arrow/direction is a mistake?
-Perhaps we learned nothing from geocentrism?
+Perhaps we learned nothing from the blunder that was geocentrism?